-The 12 core competencies represent areas of focus that every legal department must manage to have a disciplined, efficient, and effective legal function.
-They are also part of a bigger picture: determining legal department maturity.
-The 12 competencies serve as a benchmark to compare a department’s growth to others in the industry and break down legal operations departments into foundational, advanced and mature in order to improve and grow systemically.
+The 12 core competencies represent areas of focus that every legal operations department must manage to have a disciplined, efficient, and effective legal operations function.
+They are also part of a bigger picture: determining legal operations department maturity.
+The 12 competencies serve as a benchmark to compare a legal operations department’s growth to others in the industry and break down legal operations departments into foundational, advanced and mature in order to improve and grow systemically.

 Litigation Support & IP Managemnet